Fitrian Ardiansyah is Indonesia Country Director at IDH-The Sustainable Trade Initiative.

 His geographical coverage of works includes areas inside Indonesia, Australia and the Asia Pacific.

-He is also a board member of Partnership for Indonesia’s Sustainable Agriculture (PISAgro), a regional committee member for Tropical Forest Alliance/World Economic Forum (TFA/WEF) in Southeast Asia, and a council member of SAWIT Challenge, a committee member of the Development of National Competency Standard of Sustainable Coffee (RSKNNI), and a core-group member of International Union for Conservation of Nature (IUCN)’s Commission on Ecosystem Management (CEM).
+He is also a board member of Partnership for Indonesia’s Sustainable Agriculture (PISAgro), a regional committee member for Tropical Forest Alliance 2020/World Economic Forum (TFA2020/WEF) in Southeast Asia, a council member of SAWIT Challenge, a committee member of the Development of National Competency Standard of Sustainable Coffee (RSKNNI), and a core-group member of International Union for Conservation of Nature (IUCN)’s Commission on Ecosystem Management (CEM).

 In the past, he was Adviser and Program Director for Climate and Energy, WWF-Indonesia.